Robinyo/big-top/README.md

 ### Task Automation

 Task automation is based on [Ionic App Scripts](https://github.com/ionic-team/ionic-app-scripts) executed from npm scripts.
-Ionic's npm scripts are configured in the project's `package.json` file.
+Scripts are configured in the project's `package.json` file.
 For example:

 ```
   "scripts": {